open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 You can follow this codelab using anything that can display a simple HTML page.
 We recommend using an [online code editor like jsbin](https://jsbin.com/?html,output), but you could also create a basic html page using your IDE.

-To get started, create a simple webpage:
+To get started, create a simple web page:

 ```html
 <!DOCTYPE html>